What You Need to Know

-Iowa Valley Continuing Education: Becky Hassett
+Iowa Valley Business and Community Solutions: Becky Hassett

 In an emergency contact the police department at 9-1-1.
 The non-emergency police phone numbers for Marshalltown are 641-754-5725, Iowa Falls is 641-648-6464, and Grinnell is 641-236-2670.
 Once the police have been contacted, inform the appropriate Title IX Coordinator.
 A student or employee who wishes to report a sexual assault or misconduct or file a complaint against another student or College employee should notify the Title IX Coordinator or submit a reporting form.
 The Title IX Coordinator can explain support options, investigative steps, and hearing procedures.
 Complaints will be handled in a timely and confidential manner to the extent reasonably possible.
 Details for the Title IX process can be found in the Process Manual.